oglimmer/fulgens/README.md

 ### Config files

-Some software components can defines config files.
-This allows to override static entries as well as to replace host names at run-time.
+In Fulgens a software components can define config files.
+This mechanism allows it to override or add static configuration values, as well as to replace host names in configuration files at run-time.

 Config param            | Type | Description
 ----------------------- | ---- | -----------